Amalgamating poset extensions and generating free lattices: Building free lattices

-The next lemma describes $(\cU_n,\cD_n)$-morphisms into lattices in terms of meet- and join-preservation properties on the images of the $\pi$ maps, for $n>0$.
+The next lemma describes $(\cU_n,\cD_n)$-morphisms from the $\cA_n$ posets into lattices in terms of meet- and join-preservation properties on the images of the $\pi_{n-1}$ and $\tau_{n-1}$ maps, for $n>0$.
 This will be used to show that the map induced by the universal property of colimits is a lattice homomorphism, and is thus the right kind of map for the universal property of free lattices.